 The management of risk is an essential element of the Company's business.
-A key tenet of the risk management culture of GIBC (and Gulf International Bank B.S.C. ["GIB" or "the parent bank"] Group to which the Company belongs) is the clear segregation of duties and reporting lines between personnel transacting business and personnel processing that business.
-The GIBC and GIB Group's risk management is underpinned by its ability to identify, measure, aggregate and manage the different types of risk it faces.
+A key tenet of the risk management culture of GIBC (and Gulf International Bank B.S.C. ["GIB" or "the parent bank"], the Group to which the Company belongs) is the clear segregation of duties and reporting lines between personnel transacting business and personnel processing those business activities.
+The GIBC and GIB Group's risk management is underpinned by their ability to identify, measure, aggregate and manage the different types of risk they face.
 In addition to its own processes, the Company adheres to the GIB Group risk management practices to effectively manage its risks.